IARahman/15-Aug-2022-Visualization-of-COVID-19-Epidemic-in-The-Netherlands/README.md

 ## Results

--Cleaned up the dataset from unnecessary and incomplete data while renaming and reformatting columns for better performance.
+- Cleaned up the dataset from unnecessary and incomplete data while renaming and reformatting columns for better performance.

 - From daily cumulative cases and deaths columns, we created new dataset with added columns of daily cases and deaths.